Amanda (Mandy) Cook, pictured above at age 5 in an article published by The Tennessean in 1981 about her father, artist Marion B. Cook.

 With the signage industry rapidly declining in the last few decades, Amanda feels that these paintings contribute to the conservation of vintage signs.
 Observing the finest of detail, she recreates the way the sunlight glistens off of a curve, or the range of transparencies the shadows of the tubing cast onto the painted letters of the surface below.
 These works of art are a continuation of Amanda’s series of oil paintings entitled “Looking Up”, in which she hopes to reveal a thing of beauty in an object that sits dormant against a boundless sky and is often only seen from a distance.

-Amanda is represented by Sharon Weiss Gallery of Columbus, Ohio; Gallery Minerva of Asheville, North Carolina; and Haynes Galleries of Nashville, Tennessee and Thomaston, Maine.
+Amanda is represented by Sharon Weiss Gallery of Columbus, Ohio; Gallery Asheville of Asheville, North Carolina; Haynes Galleries of Nashville, Tennessee; Beverly McNeil Gallery of Birmingham, Alabama; and The Bonfoey Gallery of Cleveland, Ohio.

 Contact Amanda here.